 - Boxed Crook: Their bounties are frozen, and are given certain privileges in exchange for hunting down pirates, and giving a length of their loot to them.

 - Carnival of Killers: Played With.
-Not all of of them are directly opposed to Luffy: Mihawk is neutral and interested in his journey; Hancock was initially antagonistic, but later pulled a Heel-Face Turn and fell in love with him; while Jinbei immediately offered to help Luffy, befriended him, and was even asked to join Luffy's crew.
+Not all of of them are directly opposed to Luffy: Mihawk is neutral and interested in Zoro's journey; Hancock pulled a Heel-Face Turn and fell in love with him; while Jinbei immediately offered to help Luffy, befriended him, and was even asked to join Luffy's crew.
 Though, the latter forfeited his position.

 - Dark and Troubled Past: All of them are implied to have a very strong reasons for why they're the way they are.